magdhamilt/ocean-solaris/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project, including its design and code, is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

+© 2025 Magdalena Hamilton.
+All rights reserved.

 ## Compatibility